Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Cheti Chand: The Cheti Chand festival occurs in the Hindu month of Chaitra.
 It demonstrates the commencement of spring and harvest.
 Lord Varuna, as Jhulelal, has become the protector of the Sindhi Hindus.

 Nārali Poornima: This ceremonial day is marked by Hindu fishing communities in Maharashtra, India, especially in Mumbai and the Konkan coast.
 It occurs on the full-moon day of the Hindu month of Shravan which falls either in July or August.
-The devotees observe this day by offering rice, flowers and coconuts to Lord Varuna, the deity of ocean and waters.
+The devotees observe this day by offering rice, flowers and coconuts to Lord Varuna, the deity of the ocean.

 Raksha Bandhan: Lord Varuna is also closely linked to the festival of Rakhi in specific regions of Western India.
 On this day, worshippers present coconuts to the Lord as a mark of respect.

-• Perform this Puja early in the morning after cleansing yourself with a bath and wear a red-colored dress.
+• Perform this Puja early in the morning after cleansing yourself with a bath and wearing a red-coloured dress.

 • Fill a Kalash (pot) with water and sprinkle a couple of drops of milk, honey, uncooked rice, moong (dal), jowar and jaggery.